-Please review the datasheet of each product for detailed specifications and a detailed list of features.
+Please review the datasheet of the product(s) you're working with, for accurate specification and a detailed list of features.

 1.3.
 AUDIENCE

 This manual is designed for use by application developers.
 It assumes that the reader has expert knowledge of computer development.